Frequently Asked Questions

 Why do I have to undergo background screenings for misdemeanor and felonies?

-Many clinical sites and state licensing boards are very adamant about their “no misdemeanor” provisions.
+Many clinical sites and state licensing boards have “no misdemeanor” provisions.
 Programs must guard the integrity of the profession and the public whom they serve.
 It would be unethical to allow someone to enter a program and then be ineligible for licensure.

 How many students are accepted?

-The program is approved to admit 30 students per cohort..
+The program will accept up to 30 students per cohort.

 May I enroll in the Program on a part-time basis?